aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

 - `/submit?<content>`: saves `<content>` under `notes/`
 - `/notes/<id>`: returns `notes/<id>.html` contents

-I suggest attempting to solve this on your own, `npm i dompurify jsdom`, then `node app.js` and you are set.
+You can attempt this before moving on, just `npm i dompurify jsdom`, then `node app.js` and you are set.

-If you managed to solve it, good job, kudos to you; otherwise, read through the solution and explanation below.

-## Solution (Spoilers ahead!)
+## Getting Started
 I hope you gave it a go, now with the solution.

 I will be providing a walkthrough-like explanation of the ideas required to solve this challenge as we go so we can maximize learning.